There are many different types of doors available as options.

 Frames take up too much space

 Obviously, bi-fold structures consist of different folding panes, each with an individual frame.
 This can be annoying as it may obstruct the view.
-On the contrary, the issue can be fixed by making the frames as slender as possible as well as avoiding the use of darker colors in order to prevent the highlighting of the structure.
+On the contrary, the issue can be fixed by making the frames as slender as possible as well as avoiding the use of darker colours in order to prevent the highlighting of the structure.

 The lack of threshold